JacobWylie/twitter-bot/README.md

 # Berlin Javascript Twitter Bot

-Purpose?
+<h4>Purpose</h4>

 Keep me hip with JS developers in Berlin

-What does it do?
+<h4>What does it do?</h4>

-Every hour on the hour it looks for new tweets with web developer related hashtags from fellow developers in Berlin and retweets them to my account.
+Every hour it looks for new tweets with web development related hashtags from fellow developers in Berlin and retweets them to my account.

-Want to make one for yourself?
+<h4>Want to make one for yourself</h4>

 Clone repo and install modules